 Nonetheless, there are a few spots you should not miss, such as Yumchaa, a cosy tearoom overlooking Camden Lock.
 Not far from it, you will find Chin Chin Labs, known for its ‘nitro ice cream’, with rotating flavours and ice cream sandwiches.

-If you are feeling adventurous and want to escape the crowds, pass by the statue of Amy Winehouse statue and head down the steps and discover the array of vintage boutiques and the Basement Tea Room, a true British delight hidden between an antique shop and a book filled arcade.
+If you are feeling adventurous and want to escape the crowds, pass by the statue of Amy Winehouse statue, head down the steps and discover the array of vintage boutiques and the Basement Tea Room, a true British delight hidden between an antique shop and a book-filled arcade.

-Finally, let’s not forget about the numerous rock ‘n’ roll pubs, craft-beer bars and abundence of spacious beer gardens located in the area.
+Finally, let’s not forget about the numerous rock ‘n’ roll pubs, craft beer bars and abundance of spacious beer gardens in the area.

 As previously mentioned, Camden is known for its vast and iconic musical history.
 Walking through Camden High Street, you are very likely to encounter musicians playing the guitar and singers nestled in between the market stalls.
 Nonetheless, the best places to enjoy music in Camden are the following venues:

 London’s home of soul, jazz and disco, the Jazz Café is one of Camden’s most iconic venues.
 It has previously welcomed the likes of Amy Winehouse and Bobby Womack and continues to host local and international stars in an intimate setting.

 For big-name headline acts, head to Koko or the Roundhouse which have welcomed stars such as Prince, Ed Sheeran and Kanye West.
 Alternatively, check out up-and-coming bands in one of Camden’s many pubs.
 We recommend the Dublin Castle and the Lock Tavern.